about_pic

 Hilari Scarl is an award-winning director who was selected out of 12,000 filmmakers by Steven Spielberg to appear on his show On the Lot (2007), where she was heralded by directors including Garry Marshall, Carrie Fisher and Jon Avnet as one of best up-and-coming filmmakers in the country and received a first-look deal at DreamWorks.

 Prior to directing her first feature, Hilari produced/directed 12 short films in three years that won film festivals, were broadcast on television and sold to distributors.
-She also worked as a television producer for shows on CBS, The History Channel, TLC and Court TV, and has served as a panelist/speaker for Women in Film, UCLA, Peter Broderick and several film festivals.
+She also worked as a television producer for shows on CBS, The History Channel, TLC and Court TV, and has served as a panelist/speaker for Women in Film, UCLA, the Art House Convergence at Sundance and several film festivals.
+She was one of nine participants accepted into the Producers Guild of America's Power of Diversity Workshop in 2012, and developed a one-hour TV drama.
+Hilari was a board member of the Alliance of Women Directors, the AWD Event Director (hosting dozens of panels, screening and events) and Film Fatales.

-Hilari enjoys biking away from traffic and has completed two triathlons to benefit the Leukemia and Lymphoma Society.
-She is an avid dog lover and is occasionally inspired to bake whimsical desserts including melty snowman cookies, duck shaped delights and the famous purse cake.
-While waiting for the oven timer and wondering when she will actually own a dog, she’s attached to direct an upcoming feature comedy and has several other scripts in development with her production company Worldplay, Inc.
+Hilari currently lives in Burbank, CA, enjoys biking away from traffic and has completed two triathlons to benefit the Leukemia and Lymphoma Society.
+She is an avid dog lover and the happy owner of a spunky Jack Russell girl named Charlie.
+Hilari is occasionally inspired to bake whimsical desserts including melty snowman cookies, duck shaped delights and the famous purse cake.

 Sprint Music Video (title song of feature film with rock band Powder) 2009